 We develop and employ computational or statistical tools to address our questions, and work closely with geneticists and experimental biologists.
 A key feature of our strategy is the integration of multiple genomic datasets, such as transcriptome data, epigenetic data, and biological networks.
 This integrated approach could combine signals in different datasets to increase the power of studies.
 Furthermore, by putting DNA variations in the context of gene interaction and regulatory networks, it is possible to better understand the mechanism connecting genetic changes to phenotypes.
-An example of this approach is our method, called Sherlock, that links expression QTL and genome-wide association studies to discover novel disease genes.

 We are also interested in computational questions in regulatory genomics.
 How do cis-regulatory sequences interpret the information in cellular environments to drive spatial-temporal gene expression patterns?
 How do regulatory sequences change during evolution?
 We believe a better understanding of these questions will also help the study of human genetics, specifically by improving our ability to interpret variations in non-coding sequences.